Islip, New York: Airports

-Long Island MacArthur Airport and the New York Air Route Traffic Control Center, located in the Town of Islip, are both in the hamlet of Ronkonkoma.
+Long Island MacArthur Airport and the New York Air Route Traffic Control Center (ARTCC), located in the Town of Islip, are both in the hamlet of Ronkonkoma.
+MacArthur Airport is owned by the Town of Islip and maintained through the Town of Islip Department of Aviation.

 A smaller rural airport known as Bayport Aerodrome also exists within the town used for antique aircraft.
+It is also owned by the Town of Islip.

 Railroad lines

 The Long Island Rail Road's Montauk Branch is one of two lines running through the town spanning between the Village of Babylon and the Hamlet of Blue Point in the Town of Brookhaven, with stations from Bay Shore through Sayville.
 The other line is the Main Line which runs through the northern part of the town with stations in Brentwood, Central Islip and Ronkonkoma, which not only serves as a major transportation hub, but is also located on the Islip-Brookhaven Town Line.

 Bus service

 The Town of Islip is served entirely by Suffolk County Transit bus routes.